Ezhovnik/Prompt2Scene/README.md

 # Prompt2Scene: Generate Manim Animations from Natural Language

 This repository contains a fine-tuned version of **[Qwen2.5-Coder-3B-Instruct](https://huggingface.co/Qwen/Qwen2.5-Coder-3B-Instruct)** that converts textual descriptions into executable **Manim** code.
-The model is fine-tuned on `english_data12.csv`, a dataset constructed by merging two public sources (one from [Hugging Face](https://huggingface.co/datasets/shekhar98/manim_community_and_documentation_code), one from [Kaggle](https://www.kaggle.com/datasets/ravidussilva/manim-sft/data)) and manually extending with additional examples.
+The model is fine-tuned on a dataset that was created by combining two datasets from open sources (one from [Hugging Face](https://huggingface.co/datasets/shekhar98/manim_community_and_documentation_code), one from [Kaggle](https://www.kaggle.com/datasets/ravidussilva/manim-sft/data)) and manually extending with additional examples.

 ## 👥 Project Team